The intermediate level-sets of the four-dimensional membrane model: Introduction and main results

-In principle, the results in Theorem \ref{2.1}-\ref{2.4} may be also extended to general nice domains in $\mathbb{R}^{4}$.
-However, the analysis of the asymptotics of the Green function corresponding to the discrete bilaplacian operator is much more difficult than the case of GFF, for which the random walk representation plays a crucial role.
-Although a representation by intersections of two independent random walks exists for the discrete bilaplacian operator, it does not satisfy the boundary condition of our model.
+In principle, the results in Theorems \ref{2.1}-\ref{2.4} may be also extended to general nice domains in $\mathbb{R}^{4}$.
+However, the analysis of the asymptotics of the Green function corresponding to the discrete bi-Laplacian operator is much more difficult than the case of GFF, for which the random walk representation plays a crucial role.
+Although a representation by intersections of two independent random walks exists for the discrete bi-Laplacian operator, it does not satisfy the boundary condition of our model.
 Deriving these asymptotics falls outside the scope of this work, therefore we do not pursue this generalization any further.

-Another possible direction for generalization is to extend the results above to the Gaussian polylaplacian models (in their critical dimension), which are defined by replacing the discrete bilaplacian in (\ref{dmm}) by $\nabla\Delta^{\frac{n-1}{2}}$ or $\Delta^{\frac{n}{2}}$ depending on whether the parameter $n$ (which also indicates the respective critical dimension) is odd or even.
+Another possible direction for generalization is to extend the results above to the Gaussian polylaplacian models (in their critical dimension), which are defined by replacing the discrete bi-Laplacian in \eqref{dmm} by $\nabla\Delta^{\frac{n-1}{2}}$ or $\Delta^{\frac{n}{2}}$ depending on whether the parameter $n$ (which also indicates the respective critical dimension) is odd or even.
 The key points in the proof are the Gibbs-Markov property and the asymptotics of the Green function.
 The Gibbs-Markov property holds for all such models.
-The $n$-dimensional Gaussian polylaplacian model with even parameter $n$ should be log-correlated by applying the methods in \cite{ref8,ref9,ref4}.
+The $n$-dimensional Gaussian poly-Laplacian model with even parameter $n$ should be log-correlated by applying the methods in \cite{ref8,ref9,ref4}.
 Then the similar scaling limit results of the intermediate level-sets should follow when one derives sufficiently sharp asymptotics of the Green function.
 When $n$ is odd, since the operator is no longer local, the scheme above does not work any more.
 It is an interesting question whether one can still obtain similar results in this case.

 We now briefly describe how this paper is organized.
 In Section 2, we will give some brief introduction on the discrete and continuum membrane model, and clarify the notation in this paper.
 In Section 3, we will estimate the first moment and the second moment of the size of truncated level-sets.
-In Section 4, we will prove the existence and factorization property of the sub-sequential limits.
-In Section 5, we will characterize the limit measure, and prove the uniqueness of the sub-sequential limits, thus complete the proof of Theorem \ref{2.1}.
+In Section 4, we will prove the existence and factorization property of the subsequential limits.
+In Section 5, we will characterize the limit measure, and prove the uniqueness of the subsequential limits, thus complete the proof of Theorem \ref{2.1}.
 In Section 6, we will prove Theorem \ref{2.4}.